 Ingredients - Notes and Substitutions

-These cupcakes don't have your regular ½ cup of butter like most recipes - and that's to make them especially light and scrumptious against a heavier American buttercream.
+The cupcake's base doesn't have your regular ½ cup of butter like most recipes - and that's to make them especially light and scrumptious against a heavier American buttercream.
+Instead, we use olive oil!

 - All purpose flour - This recipe has only been tested with all-purpose flour.
 A 1-to-1 gluten-free flour should also work.